sander-wood/deepchoir/README.md

 The evaluation data we used in our experiments in the `outputs` folder, and the online discrimination test is available at https://sander-wood.github.io/deepchoir/test.

-You can listening generated samples (chorales, folk songs and a symphony) at https://sander-wood.github.io/deepchoir/samples.
+You can listening generated samples (chorale, folk song, pop song, and symphony) at https://sander-wood.github.io/deepchoir/samples.

 For more information, see our paper: [arXiv paper](https://arxiv.org/abs/2202.08423).